UG4/ugcore/README.txt

 The following options can be enabled / disabled:

 - UG_DEBUG: Produces slow but debuggable applications.
+- UG_PROFILER: Enables the ug-profiler.
 - NO_MPI: Disables MPI support.
 - NO_ALGEBRA: Disables support for algebra and discretization.
 - NO_BOOST: Disables support for boost (should only be disabled if required).
 - NO_PCL: Disables creation of the pcl-library.
+- HLIBRO: Enables coupling with HLibPro.

 To enable or disable options during the cmake call, call cmake like this: cmake -DUG_DEBUG=ON -DNO_MPI=OFF SomePath